elastic/site-search-php/README.md

 If something is not working as expected, please open an [issue](https://github.com/swiftype/swiftype-site-search-php/issues/new).

-### Where can I learn more about Site Search?
+### Where can I find the full API documentation ?

 Your best bet is to read the [documentation](https://swiftype.com/documentation/site-search).

 ### Where else can I go to get help?

-You can checkout the [Elastic Site Search community discuss forums](https://discuss.elastic.co/c/site-search).
+You can checkout the [Elastic community discuss forums](https://discuss.elastic.co/c/site-search).

 ## Contribute 🚀